Ko wai au?: Who am I?

 This type of myth is common in places like the Yaeyama Islands of Okinawa.
 Stories like these suggest that earthquakes and tsunamis can be triggered by sudden, specific events, and they teach us how to avoid incurring the wrath of nature.
 There is an underlying message that nature must be treated as a “significant other”—much like a human being—requiring respect and care.
 I believe similar stories exist in the Tohoku region as well.
 The idea is that earthquakes and tsunamis do not occur randomly or without reason; rather, they happen when a certain balance has been disrupted.
 Therefore, the concept of “caring” for that balance to prevent such disasters has been preserved in Japan since ancient times.

 [TAKADA] On that note Linda, you have also visited the Urato Islands on Matsushima Bay.
 We went to Sabusawa Island, which was about a 40-minute ferry ride from mainland Shiogama city.
 We spent time with fellow artists, including IGARASHI Yasuaki, experiencing “Water,” “Taniwha,” & “Atua.”
-At one point, you and IGARASHI found a taniwha, or driftwood, floating adrift off the coast and worked together to return it to its original location.
-What was that like from your perspective, having experienced it outside the physical and political realm of New Zealand (or Aotearoa).
-Why have you felt compelled to carry it like it was a mission?
+At one point, it was really impressive to see that you and IGARASHI found a taniwha, or driftwood, floating adrift off the coast and worked together to return it to its original location.
+What was the experience like and why have you felt compelled to carry it like it was a mission?

 When we were finally dropped off at a beach where we could swim, IGARASHI joined us.
 We were actually trying to swim to another small island, and we came across this big piece of driftwood that was twice my size.
 We were at first using it as swim ring to stay afloat, and then it became our kaitiaki (guardian), because the further we swam, the more we realized we were getting further from the shore.
 It was a source of laughter and joy for us.
 We tried over and over again to get back, but eventually we just let the taniwha decide and ride for us for just a few seconds!
 It was such a beautiful moment.

 That is where it all started when I was at the Ainu Chipsanke Festival.
-At the waka blessing, I found the remnants of a net, hauled out from the earth.
+At the waka blessing, I found the remnants of a net, hauled out from the earth during a “waka” (boat) prayer.
 That’s when my collecting journey started, and it was a natural instinct for me to keep going.
 On the islands, finding these various versions of nets, they were starting to tell a story of life before us, ancient or recent.
 And I saw similarities in net-making techniques with our traditional Māori methods—particularly in their construction.
+The knots used were also consistent.

-Some used more contemporary materials for the nets, but the concept of a trap or a ‘hinaki’ (eel traps) remained.
-The knots are similar.
-These formed a significant part of the exhibition (at Honda Studio in Autumn 2025).
-I had bought some woven pieces and kete kupenga from Aotearoa New Zealand and showed some photographs from my travels.
-I brought a lot of prepared fibers – muka and hatakeke (flax) that we could start making with as an active collaborative wānanga (workshop) space (during the exhibition).
+At the exhibition I did at Honda Studio in Autumn 2025, I had bought some woven pieces and kete kupenga from Aotearoa New Zealand and showed some photographs from my travels.
+I brought a lot of prepared fibers – muka and hatakeke (flax) that we could start making with as an active collaborative wānanga (workshop) space during the course of the exhibition.

 Also, these tsunami stones are a little like our pou (carved pillars), which serve as markers.
 Similar to the way our marae are carved, they reflect creation stories, tūpuna (ancestors), and are always updated with newer stories.